oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 Implementations that choose to support slpf:Target MUST support the **rule_number** target.

 ### 2.1.3 Command Arguments
 Arguments provide additional precision to a command by including information such as how, when, or where a command is to be executed.
-Table 2.1.3-1 summarizes the command arguments defined in Version 1.0 of the OpenC2 Language Specification as they relate to SLPF functionality.
+Table 2.1.3-1 summarizes the command arguments defined in Version 1.0 of the [OpenC2 Language Specification](http://docs.oasis-open.org/openc2/oc2ls/v1.0/oc2ls-v1.0.html) as they relate to SLPF functionality.
 Table 2.1.3-2 summarizes the command arguments that are defined in this specification.

 #### 2.1.3.1 Common Args
-Table 2.1.3.1-1 lists the command arguments defined in the OpenC2 Language specification that are applicable to SLPF.
+Table 2.1.3.1-1 lists the command arguments defined in the [OpenC2 Language Specification](http://docs.oasis-open.org/openc2/oc2ls/v1.0/oc2ls-v1.0.html) that are applicable to SLPF.

 **Table 2.1.3-1.
 Command Arguments applicable to SLPF**